 A normal prolactin level is less than 500 mIU/L (20 ng/mL).
 Very high prolactin is anything beyond 5,000 mIU/L (>200 µg/L) and needs to be medically treated.

 But what about values in-between?
 Such as slightly elevated prolactin between 500–2000 mIU, which is common in women who have difficulties getting pregnant?

-The thing is, high prolactin can lower FSH levels needed to trigger egg maturation processes, meaning it can prevent ovulation from occurring.
+The thing is, high prolactin can lower FSH levels needed to trigger egg maturation processes, meaning it can prevent ovulation from occurring and cause infertility.

 Another problem—less obvious but possibly more serious—is that slightly elevated prolactin may negatively affect egg quality.

 Basically, there are two things which really work: